-Wrap, Bind, Clamp, and Fire Spin.
-In the first generation, they not only prevented you from switching, they prevented the affected Pokemon from attacking at all. while dealing Scratch Damage every turn.
+- Wrap, Clamp, and Fire Spin.
+In the first generation, instead of preventing you from switching, they prevented the affected Pokemon from attacking, while dealing Scratch Damage every turn.
 Needless to say, this was changed in the succeeding games.
-The most broken part however was that getting free from them still cost a turn, so if the enemy was faster than you they'd get the chance to re-use Wrap, Bind, Clamp, or Fire Spin before you get the chance to respond.
+The most broken part however was that getting free from them still cost a turn, so if the enemy was faster than you they'd get the chance to re-use Wrap, Clamp, or Fire Spin before you get the chance to respond.

 Fifth Generation maingame

 - In the Pokémon Black and White main game, the Lucky Egg item.
 In previous games, this was an extraordinarily rare steal from Chansey, but in this game, it is simply given to you free of charge about halfway through.
 It greatly increases the experience of the mon holding it, allowing you to gain levels at ridiculous rates provided you kept going through the tedium of redistributing it every time you switched your active Pokémon — of course, it's totally worth it to outlevel the Elite Four without any extra Level Grinding on Victory Road unlike the previous gens, and turn the game between getting the Lucky Egg and the Elite Four into one giant Curb-Stomp Battle.

 - A big one was the option for players to download both Mewtwo level 70 AND Arceus level 100 into Black and White from the Pokémon website.
 Have those two both in your team, and most of the in-game opponents don't stand a chance.
 Admittedly, the battle against Grimsley of the Elite Four and the battle with Alder (their 'mons are all in the 60s and 70s that go around)) still require some potions on hand, but still, it's way easier than it'd normally be.
 And you were able to get Reshiram or Zekrom as well, depending on your version.